houmank/ARPG_Automation_Tool/README.md

 cmake -B./build/ -S. -DCMAKE_INSTALL_PREFIX=./build/bin
 ```

 * Note: Building from source takes a considerable amount of time.
-Also be aware that the locations of the images and default modifier list is relative to my build configuration.
+Also, be aware that the locations of the images and default modifier list is relative to my build configuration.
 If the executable is moved, then the path to the images and defaultModList.txt need to be adjusted in `sextant_roller_constants.h`.

 ## Disclaimer
-I do not condone breaking terms of service for any games.
+I do not condone breaking the terms of service for any games.
 This is purely for educational purposes and for me to learn about opencv, and automation tools.
 Use it at your own risk as the developers may flag the executable's signature.